-At Rednal Hill Juniors we follow The Birmingham Agreed Syllabus for Religious Education (2007).
-A new scheme of work was introduced in 2017, a diverse, theme-based approach, which was selected specifically to support our children at Rednal Hill Juniors and their needs (Route 1 of 3).
+At RHJS, we follow the Birmingham Agreed Syllabus for Religious Education (2007).
+A new scheme of work was introduced in 2017, a diverse, theme-based approach, which was selected specifically (Route 1 of 3) to support our children at Rednal Hill Juniors and their needs.

 According to the syllabus summary, the curriculum for a maintained school should provide a balanced and broadly based curriculum which:

 - Promotes the spiritual, moral, cultural, mental and physical development at the school and of society (Personal Characteristics)

 - Prepares such pupils for opportunities, responsibilities and experiences in life (Successful Learner and Experiences)

 At Rednal Hill Junior School we also provide annual trips for pupils to different places of worship, across all main religions.
 Children are given the opportunity to experience different faiths, cultures and traditions, helping to consolidate their learning and increase their breadth of experiences.

 Our RE Curriculum embraces ‘respect’ and ‘diversity’, important to promoting British Values.

 The thematic approach to our RE curriculum covers our school values, these are vitally important to the school as they are scoped around the needs of our community

 - Respect (Caring for others, animals and the environment; Being fair and just)

 - Building relationship (Being modest and listening to others)